-The UWS is a neighborhood known for filming movies and television shows; the beautifully tree-lined streets, pre-war architecture, and inviting brownstones are just a few reasons why this side of Manhattan is loved by film directors.
-While there are MANY MANY movies/shows that have brief scenes or claim to take place on the Upper West Side, I’ve picked several movies that were actually filmed (and had somewhat strong ties) to our beloved neighborhood.
+The UWS is a neighborhood known for filming movies and television shows; the beautifully tree-lined streets, prewar architecture, and inviting brownstones are just a few reasons why this side of Manhattan is loved by film directors.
+While there are MANY movies and shows that have brief scenes or claim to take place on the Upper West Side, I’ve picked several movies that were actually filmed (and had somewhat strong ties) to our beloved neighborhood.
 Hopefully you’ll take the time and check out a few of these iconic spots!

 SO much of You’ve Got Mail was filmed on the UWS.
 Here are just a few famous scene locations:

 - 106 West 69th Street, at Columbus Avenue

 - This is the location of The Shop Around The Corner, Meg Ryan’s character’s Indie bookstore.
 Current day, the actual little cafe shut down and is now the home to La Mode Organic Cleaners.

 - 79th St Boat Basin (Joe’s / Tom Hank’s boat house location)